Sunday, November 8, 2009

 The slasher formula had been run to ribbons years before H4 and the movies' strict adherence to it precludes wringing any suspense out of the events on screen.
 The characters are awful, the performances atrocious, the ending nonsensical.
 There isn't a single original or interesting touch in the movie.

 The next year when H5 arrived, there were still some useless characters thrown in as targets and they were still poorly essayed, but these tips of the hat to the slashers, which take up very little screen-time, are H5's most serious flaw.
 Director Dominique Othenin-Girard tried to return the series to its roots.
 Myers steps back into the shadows and becomes the methodical stalker again.
 Though he takes some abuse, there's no more Super-Mikey the Battle Tank.
 The film is full of great flourishes and memorable scenes.
 Myers is humanized.
 Rather than merely a killing machine, he's someone with whom Loomis tries to reason, someone who experiences a moment of hesitation when poised to kill his niece.
-He even removes his mask and sheds a tear at the thought of the terrible things he's being driven to do by that evil something in his mind, which is a particularly nice touch--the thought that something like a human being is trapped somewhere in this automaton makes the character much more interesting.
+He even removes his mask and sheds a tear at the thought of the terrible things he's being driven to do by that evil something in his mind, which is a particularly nice touch--the thought that something like a human being is trapped somewhere in this automaton makes the character much more interesting, his plight horrifying.
 There are some fantastic moments of suspense; his niece hiding in a laundry chute, a car-chase across a field, one of the characters taking a ride in a car with a masked man she assumes is her boyfriend but who is actually Myers.
 Donald Pleasance's long-suffering Dr. Loomis manages a spectacular final take-down of Myers near the end.
 Throughout the film, a mysterious stranger is in town watching these events unfold.
 At the very end, just when we think it's all over, he breaks into the police station with explosives and automatic weapons and springs Myers.
 H5 was packed with great moments that were worthy of the original and it created hooks upon which subsequent writers could have built for quite some time.